CatalinIuga/PPInfo/README.md

-## PPINFO aka pbinfo.ro clone
+## PPINFO

-but it's made by a CS student as his first web development project :)
+A pbinfo.ro clone written in PHP, using a MariaDB for the database and Foundation Framework for the frontend.